 They need a social media strategy, and consistent content uploaded onto their social media channels, this is the perfect project for a business and/or marketing student to work on.
-One of the kids could be taught how to handle this, which also provides skills to the residents of the Haven.
+One of the kids could be taught how to handle this, which also provides skills to the residents of the project.
 They have lots of work to do on their compliance, and policies, and this is a project that a law student, or international development student could work on.

 I started working on a marketing strategy, and then moved onto a strategy document that bought in all the elements and highlighted areas of growth and how to overcome challenges.
 One of the great things is handing over these to the next volunteer, who can then put their mark on it.
-By the end of the summer, Nkosi’s Haven will have received constant help, from business students.
+By the end of the summer, the project will have received constant help, from business students.

 By the time I finished my placement, I had completed an online marketing strategy, and a strategy report as well as templates that Gail could use for writing policies and updating compliance.

 It’s hard to form expectations about volunteering abroad.
 I’d never been to South Africa, I didn’t have much context.
 But this meant I was kept on my toes the entire time.
 When you learn about business in the classroom, you aren’t always sure if you would be able to put it into practice, but this experience showed me that I was capable, and able to make decisions.
 There were ups and downs, but I’m so pleased I did it.
 Especially as it it feeds into my masters degree in International Management and Leadership, where we had to find an international project with a business problem and solve it, it was also about project management and self-reflection.
 This placement certainly ticked all those boxes.
-I had to present my plans to volunteer at Nkosi’s Haven to my lecturer to get it approved, which it was.
+I had to present my plans to volunteer with Vocational Impact to my lecturer to get it approved, which it was.

 Working with a charity, I think, is one of the best ways to focus your business skills, as at the start of your career, you want to know about each part of a working organisation.
 And charities you need to be able to help with all sorts of things, and be prepared to try anything.
 You can then start to focus more, when you know what specific area of business you want to pursue.